osrn/lazy-delegate/README.md

 <br>

 **move on to the configuration**
-> Discord server, channel and webhook creation is accepted as common knowledge hence not mentioned here.
+> Discord channel webhook creation is common knowledge hence not mentioned here.

 <br>